 When you’re young, it’s always cool to celebrate your birthday in “far out“ locations.
 Thanks to my mother, it so happened that I spontaneously celebrated my 16th birthday in Sri Lanka.

-Train journeys generally, and those through the highland from Colombo to Trincomale at the East Coast specifically, were dangerous due to the open carriages, the masses of people fleeing the civil war, and armed robberies.
-Well … somehow it all ended well, and the experiences of my 16th birthday as well as the whole further journey via Thailand and Australia have influenced my life until this very day.
+Train journeys generally, and those through the highland from Colombo to Trincomalee at the East Coast specifically, were dangerous due to the open carriages, the masses of people fleeing the civil war, and armed robberies.
+Well … somehow it all ended well, and the experiences of my 16th birthday, as well as the whole further journey via Thailand and Australia, have influenced my life to this very day.